marmotherder/changehelper/README.md

 The command line has five core commands outlined here:
 * `new-version` - Interactive prompt to generate a new release, which will be loaded into a changelog file
-* `print-current` - Prints the current version as detected in the changelog file
+* `print-current-version` - Prints the current version as detected in the changelog file
-* `print-unreleased` - Prints the unreleased version as specified in the changelog file.
+* `print-unreleased-version` - Prints the unreleased version as specified in the changelog file.
+If no unreleased change is defined, it will exit with code 1
+* `print-current-change` - Prints the current change text as detected in the changelog file
+* `print-unreleased-change` - Prints the unreleased change text as specified in the changelog file.
 If no unreleased change is defined, it will exit with code 1
 * `update` - Will update the changelog file with a release version.
 This is either done from an unreleased version present in the file already, or, it will generate a version based on conventional commits
 * `release` - Will release the changes in the changelog (and any other files added externally) to git, pushing the changes to the specified trunk branch, and generating/updating release branches/tags as appropriate for the release
 * `update-and-release` - Runs both version and release as a single command one after the other